univmalik/CoreSpeak/WordLovePrivacy.md

 Deleting your account will immediately and permanently erase the following data from our active database:
 - Your user profile and authentication data.
 - All saved words, favorites, and vocabulary progress in your "Word Jar".
-- Premium subscription associations (Note: You must still cancel your active subscription through your Apple App Store or Google Play Store settings to prevent future billing).
+- Premium subscription associations (Note: You must still cancel your active subscription through your Apple App Store settings to prevent future billing).
 - Device registration identifiers.

 Once deleted, this data cannot be recovered.